 Messiah’s spirit was never in the tomb; notwithstanding, he was in death on the earth for thirty years.
 His rebirth coincided with his baptism.
-When Jesus received the Holy Spirit, he was the first to be Born Again.
-At the moment, his communication with God was restored, and he passed from death into life.
-At the time of his execution, he released his spirit, and immediately returned to his Father in heaven.
+When the man Jesus was baptized by John, he received the Holy Spirit.
+He was the first man to be Born Again.
+At that very moment, his communication with God was restored, and he passed from the Adamic death into life.
+When he was executed, he released his spirit, and immediately returned to his Father in heaven.
 Messiah was the first to be resurrected from death.
 That is affirmed in Mat.
 27:53; it states that the saints “came out of their graves after his resurrection.”
 That happened at the very same instant Messiah released his spirit.
 Luke 23:46.

 If you think that the timing of the Messiah’s resurrection is a distinction without a difference, you are mistaken.
 The immediate resurrection of Jesus; is a revelation of what will happen to you when you expire.
 Please notice that there is no mention of the Messiah going to Hell, or to Christianity’s “Purgatory.”
 He immediately returned to Paradise.

 When Messiah left his body at the end of his execution, he liberated the departed saints imprisoned in Hades.
-From that point, all of the descendants of Adam return to Paradise after death.
+From that point, all of the descendants of Adam return to Paradise after exile / death on the earth.
 This is evident in Messiah’s promise to a criminal executed at the time of his crucifixion:

 And he said to Jesus, Lord, remember me when you come into your kingdom.